 Distributed Intelligence in IoT is a paradigm that uses models, techniques, and algorithms for deciding whether to process IoT data in the edge layer, cloud layer, or both together.
 The development of IoT applications has recently become much easier with the availability of development kits, open hardware, and software.
 IoT Applications also become easy to be deployed on the cloud with the availability of Platform as a service (PaaS) resources and IoT cloud services.
 Between the cloud and the end devices (sensors), at the edge layer, gateway (computer board such as Arduino) shortened the development, but the complication is still at the software level.
-Those boards are not intelligent enough to extract the knowledge from the raw data coming from sensors and make the decision [36].
+Those boards are not intelligent enough to extract the knowledge from the raw data coming from sensors, and to make decision [79].
 Figure 3 illustrates the current approach; the sensors collect the raw data from the environment around and send it to the gateway at the edge layer.
-Thereafter, the gateway converts between the protocols and forward the data to the cloud, Then, the cloud process the data, extract the knowledge and decide to actuate a thing or not.
-Finally, the cloud sends the decision to the actuator at the end devices laver.
+Thereafter, the gateway converts the data between the protocols and forward the data to the cloud, Then, the cloud processes the data, extracts the knowledge and decides whether to actuate a thing or not.
+Finally, the cloud sends the decision to the actuator at the end devices layer.

-Figure 3: Existing Model of the integration between Cloud and IoT
+Figure 3: Existing model of the integration between cloud and IoT

 This existing approach of sending all raw data generated by end devices to cloud using an IoT gateway is not efficient as it impacts the network's reliability, availability, robustness, and security and privacy.
-The availability, for example, supposes we have a smart, cloud-based home system, there is a fire inside the home, and there is no Internet connection.
-In this case, the system will fail to connect with the cloud to process the data and take any action against the fire.
-Some contributions proposed a basic role for the IoT gateway [38], for example, applying predefined rules that are not efficient especially with complex IoT applications as they require many rules.
+For example, with respect to availability, supposedly we have a smart, cloud-based home system, there is a fire inside the home, and there is no Internet connection.
+In this case, the system will fail to connect with the cloud to process the data and to take any action against the fire.
+Some contributions proposed a basic role for the IoT gateway [80], for example, applying predefined rules that are not efficient especially with complex IoT applications as they require many rules.
 IoT applications connect many things that make the intelligence by predefined rules fail to scale well.
-Furthermore, predefined rules not able to offer intelligence in undefined conditions as it only offers presumed intelligence [39].
+Furthermore, predefined rules are not able to offer intelligence in undefined conditions as they only offer presumed intelligence [81].

 On the other hand, intelligence should not only reside in the cloud.
 Nowadays, there is a need for providing intelligence at both the cloud and edge layers.
-Depending on the situation, the decision should be made either on the edge of the cloud to provide the desired functionality and performance, as shown in Figure 4.
-This can be applied by distributed the intelligence between edge and cloud layers [37].
+Depending on the situation, the decision should be made on the edge of the cloud to provide the desired functionality and performance, as shown in Figure 4.
+This can be applied by distributing the intelligence between the edge and the cloud layers [82].
 Distributed intelligence in IoT means to distribute the intelligence over the edge and the cloud layers to provide the required functionality and performance for IoT applications.
-IoT gateway at the edge layer should be able to process the raw data and make the decision and send only the necessary data to the cloud [40].
+IoT gateway at the edge layer should be able to process the raw data and make decision, and then send only the necessary data to the cloud [83].

-Figure 4: The Distributed Intelligence Model.
+Figure 4: The distributed intelligence model